 Our library will be open when school starts and students will be permitted to check out books.

 All restroom doors will be propped open and additional screen/divider panels added to permit entry and exit without the need to touch door handles.

 All restrooms have been converted to touchless fixtures for water and soap.
-Two new touchless faucets and sinks have been installed in the hall outside the cafeteria.
-Splash guards have been installed between sinks.
+Touchless faucets and sinks are in the hall outside the cafeteria.

-Blow dryers have been disconnected and paper towel dispensers installed in all restrooms.
+Blow dryers have been disconnected and paper towel dispensers installed in the hallways outside all restrooms.
 Trash can lids have been removed to eliminate another contact point.

-Safety regulations require us to shut down our drinking fountains during these COVID days.
-Therefore, students will be permitted to bring their own school-approved water bottles to school each day.
+The school water fountains will be open for students and staff.
+Students will be permitted to bring their own school-approved water bottles to school each day.
 (Please see our website for details on school-approved water bottles.)
-Teachers will be provided with water to be used for refilling student bottles.
-Health Department recommends bottled water or refill stations.

 Students and staff will be trained on good hygiene practices.
 Signs and posters will be in place throughout the building to reinforce these practices.
 Ongoing parent communications will include information and reminders.
 Key issues that will be addressed here are handwashing, face covering (wearing masks/shields), and stay-at-home-when-ill directives.